openfoodfacts/openfoodfacts-events/README.md

 API written using Fast API to manage events and implement a leaderboard / badge system.

+It can also be the foundation:
+* for users and categories dashboard / flow
+* a rating system for edits to help moderation
+* statistics on read events like scans

 ## Installation

 To run the API locally, run `make dev`.
 This assumes you have `Makefile`, `Docker` and `docker-compose` installed on your machine.